Documents for marriage in Portugal

 • Power of attorney or representative documents when applicable

-We do not leave you to guess which of these applies.
-We check your situation and guide the document route.
+We do not leave you to decide alone which of these applies.
+We check the route and explain what needs to be prepared.

 Many foreign marriage cases require a document confirming that a person is legally free to marry.
 Different countries call this document by different names and issue it in different formats.

-If your country does not issue a standard certificate, or the document does not fit the Portuguese registry expectation, we review the route and explain the available next step.
+If your country does not issue a standard certificate, or the document does not fit what the Portuguese registry expects, we review the route and explain the available next step.

-Documents from abroad often need to be prepared for use in Portugal.
-This may include apostille, legalization or certified translation.
+Foreign documents often need to be prepared for use in Portugal.
+This may involve apostille, legalization or certified translation.

-Previous marriages, divorce certificates, name changes and spelling differences can create delays if they are not prepared correctly.
+Previous marriages, divorce certificates, widowhood, name changes and spelling differences can slow the process if they are not handled correctly.

-We review these issues before filing, so they can be addressed before the appointment date.
+We review these issues before filing, so they can be addressed before they become a registry blocker.

 Interpreter arranged

 If an interpreter is needed for the civil registry appointment, we arrange it.
-This is part of making the process manageable for foreign couples.
 You do not need to search for a registry interpreter yourself.

 Not sure which documents apply to your case?